 Your territory management software will allow you to visualize your data.
 This is often a good way to quickly spot problems and opportunities.

-By balancing your sales territories you can tackle inequities across your sales team.
-If reps feel overworked or that their targets are unachievable they will become demotivated.
-Sales already has a higher churn rate than many other professions.
-Bad territory management could cost you good reps.
+If sellers feel overworked or that their targets are unachievable they will become demotivated.
+Sales already has a higher churn rate than many other professions, and bad management could cost you good reps.
+By balancing workloads across the different territories your reps oversee, you can tackle inequities across the team.

 More tips to optimize your sales performance